consolejockey/GoSFV/README.md

 ## Features

 - Automatically detects the `.sfv` file in the provided directory.
-- Verifies the checksums of files listed in the SFV file.
+- Verifies the checksums of files listed in the .sfv file.
-- Logs any files with incorrect checksums.
-- Saves a list of files with failed verification to a separate text file (`failedSFVs.txt`).
+- Saves a list of files with incorrect checksums to a separate text file (`failedSFVs.txt`) in the same directory as the .sfv file.

 ## Dependencies
 GoSFV relies on the following Go packages, which are all part of the [standard library](https://pkg.go.dev/std):